CS-433/ml-project-2-roc-stars/README.md

 - `helper.py` : contains helper functions.
 - `methods.py` : contains the tuning as well as performance assessment of each methods except for multilayer perceptron.
 - `neural_networks.py`: contains the tuning as well as performance assessment of multilayer perceptron.
-- `outliers.py` : generates predictions using logistic regression on both the dataset with and without outliers.
+- `ablation.py` : generates predictions using logistic regression on both the dataset without outliers and with feature augmentation to assess performance.
 - `plots.py` : generates data visualization plots.
 - `ethics.py` : generates plots of age, gender, origins and years of education.
 - `run.py` : generates predictions using the best model.